drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-04/exercise.md

 }
 ```

-We also exposed a [type alias](https://doc.rust-lang.org/reference/items/type-aliases.html) for the metadata extension that like this
+We also exposed a [type alias](https://doc.rust-lang.org/reference/items/type-aliases.html) for the metadata extension that like this:

 ```rs
 pub type Extension = Option<Metadata>;
 ```

-Since `Metadata` and `Extension` are publicly exported by the `passport-token` library, we can import those types into Portal and make use of them in our `mint_passport`.
+Since `Metadata` and `Extension` are publicly exported by the `passport-token` library, we can import those types into Portal and make use of them in our `mint_passport` function.

 # Exercise

-We're almost ready to hook up minting.
 Since this is the on-chain metadata version of `cw721`, we'll prepare the `extension` metadata needed for the `cw721` execute message (`MintMsg<Extension>`).

 1. Create a variable called `metadata_extension` that explicitly enforces the `Extension` type (imported from `passport_token`), and assign it a `Metadata` (also imported from `passport_token`) struct.
 2. For [Serde](https://serde.rs/) to be able to correctly serialize and deserialize, the NFT's `Metadata` struct every value assignment should be wrapped by a `Some` (these [Option] schemas are enforced by the `Metadata` type from `passport_token`).